Comic Carol Burnett to receive lifetime award from fellow actors

-LOS ANGELES (Reuters) - Actor and comedian Carol Burnett will receive the Screen Actors Guild Life Achievement Award at a ceremony in January, SAG announced Monday.
+LOS ANGELES, July 20 (Reuters) - Actor and comedian Carol Burnett will receive the Screen Actors Guild Life Achievement Award at a ceremony in January, SAG announced Monday.

 Burnett, 82, is best known for her hit sketch comedy program “The Carol Burnett Show,” which ran from 1967 to 1978 on CBS.